 The adductor longus is the most commonly injured muscle and accounts for 62% to 90% of cases.
 It is hypothesized that this occurs due to its low tendon to muscle ratio at the origin.
-Rugby players with adductor-abductor strength ratio of less than 80% are 17 times more likely to sustain an adductor injury.
+Rugby players with an adductor-abductor strength ratio of less than 80% are 17 times more likely to sustain an adductor injury.

 Patients will often describe a sudden onset of pain during a specific activity as opposed to a more insidious onset.
 They will describe the pain as severe and in the groin region or medial thigh that is worse with activity.

 Individuals can sustain injury anywhere along the medial compartment of the thigh along the adductor complex.
 The clinician may observe bruising or swelling in moderate to severe injuries.
 Typically, there is an area of point tenderness or localized tenderness.
 They may be tender along the proximal attachment of the pubic ramus.
 The patient will have pain with resisted adduction of the hip or with passive stretching.
-They may have decreased strength secondary to pain, or depending on the degree of injury, this strength deficit may be due to muscle or tendon rupture or avulsion injury.
+They may have decreased strength secondary to pain or depending on the degree of injury, this strength deficit may be due to muscle or tendon rupture or avulsion injury.

 Radiographic evaluation is the initial modality of choice for suspected adductor strain.
-Anteroposterior views of the pelvis and frog leg view of the affected hip are recommended as initial imaging studies.
+Anteroposterior views of the pelvis and frog-leg view of the affected hip are recommended as initial imaging studies.
 In most patients, these images will be normal in appearance; however, occasionally one may observe an avulsion injury.
 These images can also help evaluate for other causes of groin pain such as osteitis pubis, apophyseal avulsion fractures, and pelvic or hip stress fractures.

 Musculoskeletal ultrasound can further visualize the tendon and bony attachment sites, muscles, ligaments, and nerves.
 Ultrasound can be used to identify the area and extent of the injury and used to evaluate periodically during the recovery phase.

 Most adductor strains are managed conservatively.
-Initial management will include relative rest from sports, ice, compression, analgesia and physical therapy.
+Initial management will include relative rest from sports, ice, compression, analgesia, and physical therapy.
 Analgesia typically includes acetaminophen and non-steroidal anti-inflammatory medications.
-The rehabilitation program should include stretching, the range of motion and strengthening of the affected leg and core accompanied by a gradual return to sport.
+The rehabilitation program should include stretching the range of motion and strengthening of the affected leg and core accompanied by a gradual return to sport.
 Acute injuries may return as quickly as 4 to 8 weeks while chronic strains may take many months to achieve desired results.

 In addition, other treatment modalities may be available for refractory cases.
-This includes corticosteroid injection into the adductor complex and needle tenotomy, both of which are at the discretion of the consulting physician and typically performed under ultrasound guidance.
+This includes corticosteroid injection into the adductor complex and needle tenotomy, both of which are at the discretion of the consulting clinician and typically performed under ultrasound guidance.